Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

 #change to = None to force switch to default library
 CONST WORD_FILE = "data/words.txt"

+# This strucure prints an introduction to the game
+FUNCTION run() -> None:
+  print("Welcome, hero!
+The Watermelons need your help!"( print("Guess the secret word to set them free!")

 # This structure creates and validate player input (a-z, length of input, etc.)
 FUNCTION _prompt_guess() -> string:
   LOOP: